PEX pipe vs copper pipe

 Plumbing

-The answer to 'PEX pipe vs copper pipe' is that PEX (cross-linked polyethylene) and copper are both common choices for plumbing pipes, but they have distinct features, benefits, and use cases.
-PEX is a flexible, durable plastic pipe that is easier to install and often more cost-effective than copper.
-Copper is a traditional metal pipe that is known for its longevity and corrosion resistance, but can be more expensive and require more specialized installation.
+The answer to 'PEX pipe vs copper pipe' is that PEX (cross-linked polyethylene) and copper are both popular choices for plumbing pipes, but they have different features, benefits, and use cases.
+PEX is a flexible, durable plastic pipe that is easier and faster to install, often at a lower cost.
+Copper is a traditional metal pipe that is more rigid but also more expensive and labor-intensive to install.

 Frequently Asked Questions

-When should I choose copper pipe over PEX?
+When should I use PEX vs copper pipe?

 Connect with certified professionals in your area